Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 White Claw is sold as a canned drink and is intended to be served chilled.
 The cans are designed for easy portability, making White Claws a popular choice for outdoor events and parties.
 Additionally, they will typically be served over ice or drank straight from the can.

-White Claw is made with a combination of ingredients, including natural fruit flavours, purified water, and gluten-free alcohol which has been derived from fermented sugar.
+White Claw is made with a combination of ingredients, including natural fruit flavors, purified water, and gluten-free alcohol which has been derived from fermented sugar.
 The alcohol used in White Claw is produced through a proprietary fermentation process that results in a clean, crisp taste with low calories.
 Meanwhile, the flavors found in White Claw are derived from natural fruit extracts, resulting in a crisp, refreshing taste.

 Variety of Flavors